 Accelerated Master’s programs for Georgetown Linguistics majors

-The Department of Linguistics offers 5 Accelerated Master’s degree options to Georgetown students majoring in Linguistics.
-Linguistics majors can begin working towards their Master’s degree while completing their BA, which typically allows students to finish their Master’s requirements in only one post-graduate year.
-With careful course planning, this can result in significant tuition savings for a Master’s degree.
+Linguistics majors can begin working towards their Master’s degree while completing their BA, which typically allows you to finish your Master’s requirements in only one post-graduate year.
+With careful course planning, this can result in significant savings in Master’s program tuition and time.
+The Accelerated Master’s program can save you from paying for up to 12 credits in graduate course tuition (worth $30,600 in 2024-25).

 How does it work? l Application Process